MdZaferEqbal/elixir-lounge/README.md

 - **[Tailwind CSS](https://tailwindcss.com/)** is a utility-first CSS framework that allows developers to design custom user interfaces by applying low-level utility classes directly in HTML, streamlining the design process.

-- **[Vite](https://vitejs.dev/)** is a lightning-fast build tool and development server that powers this project’s workflow.
-It enables instant hot module replacement, fast startup, and optimized production builds—ideal for an animation-heavy React site with smooth, real-time development feedback and minimal config.
+- **[NextJs](https://nextjs.org/)** Next.js powers this project with a fast, flexible development environment, offering features like instant hot reloading, quick startup, and optimized production builds.
+Its built-in image optimization ensures efficient loading and responsive performance—perfect for an animation-rich React site that demands smooth interactions and real-time development feedback with minimal configuration.

 ---